-- A. Applicability.
-The requirements contained within this Section pertain only to nonresidential and mixed uses within the Village. - B. Screening. - 1.
+A. Screening.

 Parking shall not be located within 10 feet of any residential district or use, except where a solid screening wall or fence at least six feet in height is placed on the lot line with vehicle stops or a bumper to ensure the integrity of the fence, in which case no setback shall be required.
 Parking lot stops shall consist of durable material, such as concrete, masonry, metal or rubber.
 Wooden stops are prohibited.